Sunday, August 9, 2009

 a) Right-click the server object, and then click

-Disable Routing and Remote Access
+Disable Routing and Remote Access.
+Click Yes to

 continue when you are prompted with an informational message.